 Fear is an emotion that typically occurs when one perceives a threat to personal well-being.
 Sometimes, it can prompt action against the threat.
 A common emotion experienced by most people at some point or another, fear is considered to be a normal, natural part of life.

-When fear is persistent or has a negative impact on daily function, a therapist or other mental health professional may be able to help an individual address this challenge.
+When fear is persistent or has a negative impact on daily function, a therapist or other mental health professional may be able to help address this challenge.

 All people are likely to experience some type of fear.
 Humans and animals typically possess innate fearful reactions to certain stimuli, such as unexpected or loud noises.
 Some of these stimuli may differ from one person to the next, although some fears occur more frequently in the general population.
 For example, a great number of people report a fear of death.